-- Ensuring the highest professional standards for the law enforcement agency. - Providing citizens with a fair and effective avenue for redress of their legitimate grievances against law enforcement officers. - Protecting officers from false charges of misconduct or wrongdoing and provide accused officers with due process safeguards. - Monitoring officer's compliance with Department rules and regulations, policies and procedures and ensuring officers' fitness for duty. - Identifying problem areas in which increased training or supervision is necessary. - Identifying and correcting unclear or inappropriate department policies/procedures.
+- Ensuring the highest professional standards for the law enforcement agency is not falling short of its intended goals. - Providing citizens with a fair and effective avenue for redress of their legitimate grievances against law enforcement officers. - Protecting officers from false charges of misconduct or wrongdoing and provide accused officers with due process safeguards. - Monitoring officer's compliance with Department rules and regulations, policies and procedures and ensuring officers' fitness for duty. - Identifying problem areas in which increased training or supervision is necessary. - Identifying and correcting unclear or inappropriate department policies/procedures.